 Thailand is divided into 77 provinces which are each administered by a local autonomous authority, the municipality.
-The municipalities, including the cities of Bangkok and Pattaya, currently impose three major local taxes.
-However, the house and land tax and the local development tax noted below will be revoked and replaced with effect for tax collection from 1 January 2020 by the new land and building tax, which came into force on 13 March 2019.
+The municipalities, including the cities of Bangkok and Pattaya, currently impose two major local taxes, namely the land and building tax and the signboard tax.